We Still Have a Ways to Go in Our Fight Against Obesity

 - China experienced a 16-fold increase in the percentage of adult obesity between 1975 and 2016 (from about 0.5% to 8%)

 - Even developing countries such as Angola and Somalia—which face serious malnutrition problems—are reporting a rise in the number of obese adults

 According to the WHO, obesity affects almost 30% of all people worldwide, incurring costs of more than $2 trillion annually.
 It is considered a leading preventable cause of death worldwide.

 As a result of these figures, the term ‘obesity epidemic’ is gaining traction.
 As this pervasive social issue becomes more prevalent, more efforts are being made to offset its further growth.
-At the forefront of these attempts are endeavors to provide the public with relevant information about the causes, risks, and prevention measures for obesity.
+At the forefront of these attempts endeavor to provide the public with relevant information about the causes, risks, and prevention measures for obesity.

 Hopefully, this article will in some small part contribute to the effort of raising awareness about obesity.

 Obesity is generally measured through the use of the body mass index (BMI).
-It is a measurement that which you get by dividing a person’s weight with the square of their height.
+It is a measurement that you get by dividing a person’s weight by the square of their height.
 A BMI between 19-25 kg/m2 represents normal weight, over 25 kg/m2 indicates being overweight, and 30 kg/m2 is taken as the threshold for obesity.